vedangnaik/vedangnaik.github.io/_posts/2021-04-28-hundred-percent-desperados.md

 * Earn <u>Win the bet with McCoy</u>.
 The speedrun route relies heavily on McCoy, so you should earn this naturally.
 * Earn <u>Speedrun: complete the mission in under 17:00 minutes</u>.
 Make sure you have adequately memorized what each character is supposed to do.
 Play smoothly and calmly; 17 minutes is more than enough time for this route.
 Optimbum makes some risky plays to avoid waiting for guard rotations, but you can afford to wait for them.
+* * Earn <u>Don't save during the mission</u>.
+This should be straightforward if you've sufficiently practiced the route.

 <p class="navigation-link">[Back to Navigation](#navigation)</p><br>